digiscot/digiscot-website/pages/evolution/senior-leader-programme/index.md

 **Download**: [One Digital: Senior Leaders Programme Prospectus 2018](/files/Senior_Leaders_Programme_2018_Prospectus_v4.pdf).

-**Apply**: You can apply now for our next One Digital: Senior Leadership Programme by using this <a target='_blank' href="https://digital.scvo.org.uk/evolution/senior-leader-programme/apply/">application form</a>.

 ### 10 reasons to join our Programme

 1. Develop as an effective digital leader.
 Take the time to think about what “Digital” means to your role as a senior leader